 Tap ‘Calculate’ to see the current exchange rate!

-Just remember, we'll use the exchange rate at the time the transaction settles (usually a few days after you make it), rather than the one you see at the time you actually make the transaction.
-Read this short guide to learn about how transactions work.
+Just remember, we'll use the exchange rate at the time the transaction settles (usually a few days after you make it), rather than the one you see at the time you make the transaction.
+Read this short guide to learn about how transactions work to find out more.

 Find out more about travelling with Monzo, and download Monzo today to get the Mastercard exchange rate and spend with your card for free when you're abroad ✈️